 Where to Stay in Beppu

 If you’re not returning to Fukuoka on your day, stay overnight in Beppu.

-Consider staying over at a ryokan to get the traditional Japanese experience.
+Where did we stay for our Beppu accommodation?
 We stayed at Beppu Hostel U&T due to its affordability and location.
 This hostel is conveniently located less than 10 minutes from Beppu Station.
 We stayed in a triple room and it was a decent size.
 It came with three twin size beds (although we only used two beds), a desk, a mini-refrigerator, a humidifier, and an en-suite bathroom.

 This place has awesome amenities such as a dining area where you can relax and have a drink, play video games, read manga, or read more about the tourist attractions in Beppu.
 We took advantage of the unlimited hot and cold beverages and snacks.
 We stayed hydrated with the hot green tea that we drank.
 All you need to do is to wash your cup after use.
 They also have bicycle rentals available for the day.